project-march/ProjectMarch/doc/march_packages/march_data_collector.rst

   A marker with the capture point for the right foot.

 */march/pressure_soles* (march_shared_resources/JointValues)
-  A marker with the capture point for the right foot.
+  Send the data from the pressure soles.

-Publishes tf frames via a `tf2 <http://wiki.ros.org/tf2>`_ broadcaster.
+Publishes into tf via a `tf2 <http://wiki.ros.org/tf2>`_ broadcaster.

 Parameters
 ^^^^^^^^^^